How to Teach and Grade Using Rubrics

 - Teach students to check assignment rubrics while they are working on the assignment and before they turn it in to make sure they didn’t forget anything.

 - Evaluate the assignment using the rubric and calculate the points if you are giving your student a grade for that assignment.

 - As the teacher, you determine the grading scale depending on the number of elements and whether certain elements are more important than others.

-I actually waited as long as I could to begin formal grading.
+As I said, I actually waited as long as I could to begin formal grading.
 But whether you decide to grade earlier or not, rubrics will still go a long way to ensure you and your students are on the same page with assignments and evaluation.

 Have you used rubrics with your students?
-When did you start using them and how have they worked for you?
+When did you start using them, and how have they worked for you?